 Ao Nang Beach

 Ao Nang is the main beach area in Krabi.
 This is where the majority of tourists stay and it really isn’t expensive if you don’t stay at the high end resorts.
 Hotels and bungalows are available from 500 baht typically, and they’re within walking distance of the beach (less than 500m).

 Ao Nang Beach has a ton of small shops that sell Thailand souvenir type items as well as some unique items by local artists.
 The atmosphere of Krabi’s Ao Nang is much better than what you may have experienced in Patong Beach or Pattaya.
 The people are nicer.
 The pace, a bit slower.

 Ao Nang has all sorts of western foods if you just can’t adjust to the delicious Thai cuisine at the food stands and restaurants.
 Subway, Starbucks, Burger King, McDonald’s, Pizza Company, Swenson’s Ice Cream are all there.

 There is Indian food in Ao Nang, many Italian restaurants, and of course some Thai restaurants.

-There are many resorts and hotels in Ao Nang, and some over in Tub Kaak which is further west – and far less people to contend with.
+There are many resorts and hotels in Ao Nang, and some over in Tub Kaak which is further west – and far fewer people to contend with.
 Tub Kaak is a newer development, but it’s basically barren.
 There are few things to do outside of spending quality time relaxing with someone you love.
 There is a great hike up a mountain in Tub Kaak called “Hang Nak” or sometimes, “Hang Norn”.
 It’s a 3.7 km hike to the top of an exceptionally scenic viewpoint where you can see all of the beaches and islands for many miles.

 There is little in the way of nightlife in Krabi.
-Krabi town has a couple clubs – predominantly Thai attendees.
+Krabi town has a couple of clubs – predominantly Thai attendees.
 Ao Nang has one main strip of bars that is just off Beach Road where the local and visiting expats seem to usually be.
 There is no sex-tourism in Krabi which caters to visitors, only locals.
-The entire place is not setup that way in the least.
+The entire place is not set up that way in the least.
 Local Thais and visitors with families find Krabi to be the ideal alternative to Pattaya and Patong Beach.